digitalmacgyver/vedit/README.rst

 Examples of the sorts of things vedit makes easy include:

 - Extracting a clip from a longer video
-- Combining videos or clips together by attaching them end to end
+- Combining videos or clips together by concatenating them end to end
-- Composing videos together, for example side by side or overlayed on top of one another
+- Composing videos together, for example side by side or overlayed on top of a background image
-- Changing the resolution of a video and cropping or padding the video
+- Changing the resolution of a video and cropping or padding a video to change its aspect ratio
 - Overlaying images onto a video
 - Adding an audio track (like a song) to a video

-These types of tasks should be simple enough with ffmpeg, however in practice there are numerous stumbling blocks. vedit makes the above sorts of video manipulations easy by automatically handling videos with:
+There are numerous stumbling blocks to these tasks - vedit makes the above things easy by automatically handling videos with:

 - Different resolutions
 - Different sample aspect ratios